neutralinojs/gsoc2024/README.md

 Issue: https://github.com/neutralinojs/roadmap/issues/1

 Add the `opacity` option to the configuration to control the webview's opacity on all supported platforms.
 When the setting is set to `0`, and the
 CSS background also has `opacity` as `0`, the user should be able to see through the window clearly.
-For other opacity values, the transparancy value needs to be applied accordingly.
+For other opacity values, the transparency value needs to be applied accordingly.

 Areas: GTK, Cocoa, Win32 APIs